Helpful tips on how to reduce problems in your home caused by

 Trickle vents

-You can also reduce the potential for condensation by ‘cross-ventilating’ your home for 30 minutes every day.
-You can do this by opening small windows on opposite sides of the house (or diagonally opposite if you live in a flat).
+You can also reduce the potential for condensation by good background ventilation.
+You can do this by opening small windows on opposite sides of your home.
 You only need to open your windows to the first notch.
 It’s advised to open interior room doors to allow drier air to circulate throughout your home.
-Be careful not to ‘over-ventilate’ your home when it is cold, as it’ll cause the temperature inside to drop.
-Also make sure accessible windows will not cause a security problem and remember to close them when you go out.

 Keeping warm